Betterment Scam Betterment rating

 • Crypto

-• Value Tilt (focuses on value stocks)
+• Value Tilt (portfolio with value stocks)

 Margin